-All members of the class will receive a payment of $1,000 as soon as the settlement is approved by the court.
-This payment will go to all members of the class (including heirs of deceased class members), so will cost approximately $9 million.
+All members of the class will receive a, Initial $1000 Payment as soon as possible now that the court has granted final approval to the settlement.
+This payment will go to all members of the class (including heirs of deceased class members), and will cost approximately $9 million.

 Past Damages – Above $1,000

-Certain Class Members suffered losses over $1,000 and will be compensated for a portion of their loss (expected to total approximately $11 million).
+Certain Class Members suffered losses in excess of $1000 and will be compensated for a portion of their loss (expected to total approximately $11 million).